codeadamca/php-arrays/README.md

     ?>
     ```

+> [!Note]
-Hint: Add each value from the array one at a time.
+> Add each value from the array one at a time.
 Test your PHP after each new line of PHP.

 > [More information on PHP arrays](https://www.php.net/manual/en/language.types.array.php)